magda6ix/python_notes/python_dictionaries.rst

         choice = input(": ")

-We're prompted to select a task by entering the number corresponding to our choice.
+We're prompted to select an action by entering the number corresponding to our choice.

 If we select 0, the loop ends and the program terminates: